 The progress of our children in P.E. lessons is being tracked by their teachers on the schools ‘Foundation Subjects Tracker’.
 This will ensure the needs of our children are being met by half -termly monitoring and the necessary next steps implemented.

-One of our P.E Coordinators has continued to attend coordinator and 'networking' meetings throughout the year, ensuring we stay up to date with current issues and good practice.
+Our P.E Coordinator has continued to attend coordinator and 'networking' meetings throughout the year, ensuring we stay up to date with current issues and good practice.
 These meetings are very useful as it is an opportunity for staff from other local schools to get together to share good practice and organise competitions between the schools.

-The ‘City in the Community’ coach will be working in the school for one day each week to upskill staff and ensure they are confident in their delivery of lessons (this will initially be Games).
+The ‘City in the Community’ coach and coach from LSC will be working in the school for one day each week to upskill staff and ensure they are confident in their delivery of lessons.